• Home

 }

-Shortcodecan shorten the code and write some methods.
-Similar tofunction, please refer to the writing method: Hugo-basic
+1. Shortcode can shorten code and write methods.
+Similar to a function, refer to the following for specific usage: Hugo-basic